- Tell the purpose of space exploration and include the following:

-- Discuss with your counselor an unmanned a robotic space exploration mission and an early manned a historic crewed mission.
-Tell about each mission's major discoveries, its importance, and what we was learned from it about the planets, moons, or regions of space explored.
+- Discuss with your counselor a robotic space exploration mission and a historic crewed mission.
+Tell about each mission's major discoveries, its importance, and what was learned from it about the planets, moons, or regions of space explored.

 - Using magazine photographs, news clippings, and electronic articles (such as from the Internet), make a scrapbook about a current planetary mission.